Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Result

 \section{Result}

-This research presents the muscle synergy and kinematic movements of the bicep curl under weight-free, standard, and fatigue conditions.
-In addition, we also gave the joint kinematics under these modes.
+This research presents the bicep curl's muscle synergy and kinematic movements under weight-free, standard, and fatigue conditions.
+We also provide the joint kinematics under these modes.
 Furthermore, we discuss the general differences between the bicep curl of these states and the muscles required to observe and capture the change between these states.